Mauritius–United States relations: Chagos Archipelago sovereignty dispute

 Before Mauritius gain its independence, the Chagos Archipelago was detached from Mauritius and formed British Indian Ocean Territory.
 The UK expelled inhabitants of the Chagos Archipelago in 1968 at the request of US and a military base was leased to US.

 The ongoing sovereignty dispute between Mauritius and UK has resulted in an advisory opinion by the International Court of Justice, endorsed by the UN general assembly, that found the UK's claim to the archipelago breached international law.
 However, the US does not recognise Mauritius' claim to the full Chagos Archipelago, voting against any claim made within the United Nations.

 In an attempt to bypass UK and negotiate with US directly, Mauritius has offered US a 99-year lease of Diego Garcia island.
-Offering the lease to US was widely supported by Mauritian.
+Offering the lease to US was widely supported by Mauritian citizens.